-The ATO certainly knew, but aren’t concerned at all with deductions that aren’t being claimed.
-That’s why they requested from Airbnb the income details of all Airbnb hosts.
+In 2019 the ATO started requesting from Airbnb the income details of all Airbnb hosts.
 The ATO would have suspected that perhaps not all Airbnb hosts were declaring the income they got from Airbnb.
 Surely that could not be the case?
 Surely people would know that income needs to be declared and that tax may possibly be due on that income?
-Of course, they didn’t worry about
+Of course, they didn’t worry about those investors not claiming deductions.

 Having to pay tax is not the end of the world, of course.
 It means you are earning money.